Davids-Starter/vscode-starter-kit/README.md

 - Vue VS Code Extension Pack

   - This should have everything you need (and a little you don't, such as Prettier).
-I used this while learning Vue
+I used this while learning Vue.

 - Vue Peek

-  - Not necessary, but good if you need to look into the source code at all
+  - Not necessary, but good if you need to look into the source code at all.

 - TSLint Vue

-  - Necessary if you're developing Typescript based Vue web components
+  - Necessary if you're developing Typescript based Vue web components.

 - TSLint

-  - Since you'll probably have to edit some regular Typescript files
+  - Since you'll probably have to edit some regular Typescript files.

 - JavaScript (ES6) code snippets

-  - Need them snippets
+  - Snippets make everything faster.

 - JavaScript Booster

-  - Makes refactoring javascript a little bit faster
+  - Makes refactoring JS a little easier.